makersacademy/student-directory/03_refactoring.md

 [Back to README](README.md)

 Refactoring is the process of improving the code without changing what it does.
 Let's make our code slightly better by introducing a variable instead of a number on line 16.
 Why?
 It's more descriptive.
-It may not matter much in such a simple example but in a more complex programs numbers numbers used on their own may be a source of confusion.
+It may not matter much in such a simple example but in more complex programs, numbers used on their own may be a source of confusion.
 There's a good discussion of these numbers (called magic numbers) and a few code examples in [Wikipedia](http://en.wikipedia.org/wiki/Magic_number_(programming)).

 So, let's extract the number 11 into a variable.
 Define it at the beginning of the file